Search Results for

 Please note that the date of joining and the date of separation are not considered for the calculation.
 Only the validity period of the Weekly Hours of Work is used.

-The Target/Actual Comparison list shows you the planned and actual hours of work per employee.
+The User -> Target-Actual Hours Comparison list shows you the planned and actual hours of work per employee.
 For deviations between actual and planned hours the following rules are used:

 In TCQL queries you can calculate the planned hours of work for an employee for a specific period of time with the function PlannedHoursOfWork.